sfu-natlang/glm-parser/src/data/README.md

-+ Change default paths in settings.py
++ Default paths can be found in settings.py
 + Use generate.sh to generate spine features